-The outgoing assessor must provide the municipality with all assessment records (paper and electronic) in his or her custody.
-Even though an assessor must maintain electronic assessment data, he or she must also provide the municipality with a paper copy of each property record card if requested.
+The outgoing assessor must provide the municipality with all assessment records (paper and electronic) in the assessor's custody.
+Even though an assessor must maintain electronic assessment data, the assessor must also provide the municipality with a paper copy of each property record card if requested.
 If paper records are converted to an electronic format, the assessor must return the original paper records to the municipality.

 If the outgoing assessor used a proprietary assessment system, the outgoing assessor must provide the data to the municipality in two formats:

 The format native to the customized or uncommon software

 A more common format (ex: comma delimited text formats, commonly available database formats such as MS-Access, DB2, SQL) with definitions for all fields